 Very often, it’s ourselves.

-That’s because Christians struggling with sin tend to believe four lies.
+That’s because Christians struggling with sin tend to believe these four lies.

 LIE #1: As a Christian, I should live a perfect life.